-R3 analyse, evaluate and develop facts, ideas and opinions, using appropriate support from the text
+R3 analyse, evaluate and develop facts, ideas and opinions, using appropriate support from the text R5 select and use information for specific purposes.

 Work may be handwritten or word-processed.

 Dictionaries may be used.

 Candidates must include the first draft of one of the three assignments submitted.
 The first draft will not contribute to the final internally assessed mark or to the externally moderated mark for the portfolio.